Skip to main content

 Which iron form is better for anemia treatment?

 Both effectively treat iron deficiency anemia.
-Head-to-head trials show bisglycinate achieves equivalent hemoglobin increases at lower elemental doses with far fewer side effects.
+Smaller head-to-head trials suggest bisglycinate can achieve comparable hemoglobin improvements at lower elemental doses with fewer side effects.
 Critically, better tolerability means patients actually finish their course — ferrous sulfate non-compliance due to GI issues is a major clinical problem.

 Is iron bisglycinate worth the extra cost over ferrous sulfate?

 For most people, absolutely.
-The extra $3-7/month buys dramatically better tolerability — fewer than 10% report GI issues versus 30-50% with ferrous sulfate.
+The extra $3-7/month buys noticeably better tolerability — chelated iron is generally gentler on the gut, while ferrous sulfate commonly causes nausea or constipation.
 If you've tried ferrous sulfate and quit due to nausea or constipation, bisglycinate is the clear answer.
 The form you'll actually take consistently is the most effective one.

 Can I take iron bisglycinate with food and coffee?